• Skip to primary navigation

 If you're looking for an affordable dinner the whole family will love AND that will provide many essential nutrients in one go, make sure to bookmark our creamy mushroom and chickpea pasta that can be made in the Instant Pot as a one-pot dish.

-WHY we love this creamy Instant Pot pasta dish:
+Why we love this creamy Instant Pot pasta dish:

 • It's super affordable and uses ingredients you might already have in your pantry and refrigerator.
 Based on shopping at an affordable supermarket, our calculations come at just under $7 for the whole recipe (assuming you already have salt, pepper and cooking oil on hand).